MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/2-what-is-azure-database-for-mysql.md

 - Greater data protection

    > [!NOTE]
-   > Azure Database for MySQL uses automatic backups and point-in-time-restoration for up to 35 days.<!-- Does this tie into greater data protection?
-If so, we should make the connection clearer.
-If not, can we move this note somewhere else? -->
+   > Azure Database for MySQL uses automatic backups and point-in-time-restoration for up to 35 days.

 - Automated maintenance of the following components to keep the service more secure and up-to-date: